 - Obtain the required two documents - the application form and letter of support.
 You can download and fill in the Safer Drivers Course Concession Application form yourself, but you will need to ask your current or former Out-of-home care provider to write the letter of support for you.
 The letter will verify your Out-of-home care status and support your eligibility to apply for a free place on the course.

-A template letter can be found on the FACS website:
+A template letter can be found on the DCJ website:

 NGO letter – evidence of OOHC status

 - Submit the completed application form and signed support letter to your preferred Safer Drivers Course provider and discuss with them any available dates.

 The course provider will be informed of your position in Out-of-home care, but will not be given any other personal details.
 It is necessary to provide the support letter because without it the course provider may want to charge you the full cost of $140.

 Visit the YOU website to read about more help to get your driver licence - including free lessons, support and mentoring programs.